Magisk-Modules-Alt-Repo/chroot-distro/README.md

 ### Installation requirements

 Reasonably new Busybox-ndk magisk module version installed (1.36.1 is known to work, 1.32.1 is known to not work).
-If new enough version is not installed it may lead to problems with downloading rootfs.
+If new enough version is not installed it may lead to problems, for example with downloading rootfs.
+Using Busybox provided by KernelSU/APatch (ie. without Busybox-ndk magisk module) is community supported, and may lead to bugs during usage.

 ### Android paths on distributions :
 + /dev